 - Eat healthy foods and keep active.

-- Drink water rather than sweetened drinks or fizzy drinks.
+- Drink water rather than sweetened drinks, juices or fizzy drinks.

-- You don’t need extra food when pregnant or to ‘eat for two’ even if you are overweight.
+- You don’t need extra food when pregnant or to ‘eat for two’ even if you are underweight.

-- In the first 12 weeks of pregnancy, aim to eat the same amount as usual, focusing on nutrient-rich foods.
+- In the first 12 weeks of pregnancy, aim to eat the same amount as usual, focusing on nutritious foods.

 When should I see my healthcare team about eating and weight gain during pregnancy?